 Also, please note that older babies and toddlers can metabolize drugs much easier than newborns.

 Even in the worst-case scenario, where you find that you do have to stop breastfeeding for a time, you can still keep up your supply by pumping your milk.
 Get a really good quality pump.
 You can rent hospital-grade double pumps, to keep your supply up.
 Pump every two to three hours, which will protect your supply while you’re receiving this medication.

 It used to be thought that babies given too many bottles would not be able to come back to the breast again, but we now know this isn’t true.

 Babies are hard-wired to feed at the breast, so a temporary interruption does not mean that breastfeeding cannot continue.

-In the U.K, an excellent source of information around medications and breastfeeding is The Breastfeeding Network website, where it is possible to contact a pharmacist who has a particular interest in lactation and medications.
+In the U.K, an excellent source of information around medications and breastfeeding is The Breastfeeding Network website, where accurate information is provided.

 Review dates, references & further resources

 Version 1.1 published in March 2019.
 Next review date: Jan 2022

 If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.

 Part of what we provide depends on the feedback of its users.
 With that in